jgbarah/evaluating-foss-projects/community.md

 ![Map of world time zones](Worldwide_Time_Zones.png) *Map of world time zones.
 Original: [Worldwide Time Zones (including DST)](https://commons.wikimedia.org/wiki/File:Worldwide_Time_Zones_%28including_DST%29.png), by Phoenix B 1of3, Creative Commons Attribution-Share Alike 3.0 Unported*

-Due to the distribution of population on the surface of the Earth, timezone analysis provides a very high level glimpse of the geographical distribution of the community.
+Due to the distribution of population on the Earth, timezone analysis provides a very high level glimpse of the geographical distribution of the community.
 There is no way of telling European from African contributors, for example, since they are in the same timezones.
 But you can roughly identify persons from several regions (the list is not exact, look at the map for details and a more accurate description):

 * UTC+12: New Zealand
 * UTC+10, UTC+11: Australia